flatiron/plates/README.md

 ```

 The options object contains a mapping of option-key to data-key.
 In the above example, the option-key has an array value.
-The array can contain two values, the attribute name (1) and optionally the attribute to populate with the new value.
+The array can contain two values, the attribute name (1) and optionally the attribute name (2) to populate with the new value.

 ## License